Why study Journalism?

 - Colin Peacock, producer and presenter of Mediawatch, RNZ

-- Katy Gosset, RNZ producer and host of The Science Of…, Are We There Yet?
+- Katy Gosset, RNZ senior journalist and podcast maker, and host of Parenting podcast, Are We There Yet?

 - Veronika Meduna, founding NZ editor of The Conversation